 Track Three Time Zones

-And the Black Bay is a true GMT.
+And the Tudor Black Bay GMT is a true GMT.
 Local time is displayed by the hour hand while home time is tracked by the GMT hand.
 The modular GMTs have inverted hand functions that require setting.
 The watch’s jumping local-hour hand function lets you leap the hour hand forward or backward after crossing into a different time zone.
 Keep track of a third-time zone with a wee bit of math.
 Calculate the GMT hand via the 24-hour display against the dial’s hour markers.

 And Yes, You Can Take It Diving!